longnow/node-icu-transliterator/README.md

 `RBT.fromRules(rules, dir)` creates a transliterator from a rules string.
 The first argument is rules string and the second argument is the direction, either `RBT.FORWARD` or `RBT.REVERSE`.
 If the second argument is omitted, it defaults to `RBT.FORWARD`.

 The returned transliterator object has a single method `transliterate`.
-It takes one argument, a string to transliterate, and returned the transliterated string.
+It takes one argument, a string to transliterate, and returns the transliterated string.

-`RBT.register(id, rules)` registers a transliterator with ICU.
+`RBT.register(id, rules)` registers a new transliterator with ICU.
 The first argument is the new ID and the second argument is the rules string.
 Once registered, you can access the transliterator with `RBT(id, dir)`.

 ## Rule-Based Number Formats